Chase Date: May 20, 2013

 Severe Risks: SPC Outlooks

-After a horrible bust the day before and tensions running high in the car, I took control on the 20th and picked the target.
-The target was quite simple – a boundary was showing up in the OKC Metro over Norman, and moisture was pooling right over OKC.
+After a horrible bust the day before, tensions were running high in the car.
+Bill picked our chase target on the 19th, so I took control on the 20th.
+The target was quite simple – a boundary was showing up in the OKC Metro over Norman.
+Moisture was pooling right over the Oklahoma City and Moore area.
 The plan/target was to stay at my apartment in Norman and chase somewhere nearby the metro in the early afternoon.

-The 17Z OUN sounding came in and it looked bad for OKC Metro – strongly curved hodograph, nearing 5000 CAPE and one other thing I noticed – a SARS analog to 1957-05-20 at 21Z Topeka sounding as a Significant match.
-A quick google search revealed that this sounding was for the Kansas City F5 tornado day.
-While I did not expect to catch an EF-5 tornado on this day, I did expect we’d see at least one tornado.
+The 17Z OUN sounding (12 noon central) came in during the early afternoon hours.
+The raob showed a classic “loaded gun” sounding – strongly curved hodograph with over 3000 MLCAPE.
+That sounding also featured a SARS analog to 1957-05-20 21Z Topeka as a Significant match.
+A quick google search revealed that this sounding was for the Kansas City F5 tornado day in 1957.
+While I did not expect that we’d see an EF-5, I thought observing a tornado today would be probable.

-Eventually we decided to head out when storms were going up.
-I just wanted to sit at Riverwind at State Highway 9 and I-35, but Bill wanted to head further south to Purcell.
-I was worried about river crossings and just leaving Oklahoma City Metro in general.
-I had a gut feeling something huge would happen.
+We decided to hit the road when storms started exploding.
+My plan was to just sit at Riverwind right at State Highway 9 and I-35.
+Bill had different plans and wanted to head further south to Purcell.
+I was worried about river crossings and leaving Oklahoma City Metro in general.
+My instincts told me that we’d see something big in the metro and to stick around.

-I never kept my eye off the north storm, but Bill wanted to be in position to get the center or south storm if need be.
+As we headed down I-35 towards Purcell, I refused to take my eye off the north storm to our west-northwest.
+Bill wanted to be in position to get the center or south storm if need be, which made sense.
+To me, the storm we needed to target at this point was obvious.
 We made it to Purcell and I begged and pleaded with him to turn around and go back to Norman.
-The storm that would ultimately produce the Moore, OK tornado was looking very good and healthy with a nice flanking line.
+The storm that would ultimately produce the Moore tornado had a great radar presentation and visually looked great with a healthy flanking line.

 We made our way through Purcell and got back on I-35 north to head back to Norman.
 We first stopped off at the Tecumseh Road exit.
-I had bill make a left off it and another left to get right back on the on ramp.
-The TOKC TDWR site was showing significant rotation and it was about this time we got a tornado warning issued on the storm.
+The TOKC TDWR site was showing significant rotation and it was about this time the tornado warning was issued on the storm.
 I was quite confident at this time we were about to witness a monster.

-The violent motion I saw as we headed down 4th street was pretty incredible.
-The debris in the air was insane.
-We passed by telephone road and the 7-11 and hospital before crossing I-35.
+The violent motion I saw as we headed down 4th street was indescribable.
+We had a moment to stop in the Capital Hill Baptist Church parking lot before heading east again.
+The amount of debris in the air was something I hadn’t seen before.
+The tornado was about a mile behind us as we headed down 4th towards I-35.
+We passed by telephone road where the 7-11 and hospital were located before crossing I-35.

-We had to blow a few stoplights on our journey east to stay ahead of the tornado and out of the path.
+We had to cautiously go through a few stoplights on our journey east to stay ahead of the tornado and out of the path.
 There was many people stopped at stop lights like nothing was going on.
 It was surreal.
+People playing on their phones at a red light with a gigantic tornado behind them.

-We stopped in a parking lot at Eastern and 4th before continuing on to the east all the way to Sooner Road where we stopped just south of SE 134th (4th street).
-The debris was covering our car when we were watching the tornado, capturing some of the best footage of my life.
+We stopped in a parking lot at Eastern and 4th before continuing on to the east all the way to Sooner Road.
+It was at Sooner Road where we stopped just south of SE 134th (4th street).
+The debris was raining down and covering our car when we were watching the tornado, capturing some of the best footage of my life.

-After the tornado crossed Sooner Road, we went south to 149th and east a couple of miles and watched it dissipate.
+After the tornado crossed Sooner Road, we went south to 149th and east a couple of miles and watched the Moore tornado dissipate.

 We followed the storm out east on I-240 to I-40 before giving up at Choctaw Road.
-My friend Steve’s wife had been in the tornado at the hospital and had no way to get home, so we tried to get into the city of Moore to get her.
+My friend Steve’s wife had been in the tornado at the hospital and had no way to get home, so we tried to get into the city of Moore to pick her up and drive her home.
 We were unable to get into the damaged area and had to give up and walk from a parking lot at I-35 and Main Street.

 In the parking lot, a lady named Carmen pulled in and said she wasn’t sure if her husband was alive or dead and had quite a walk to her house.
 I agreed to walk with her and we set off down the I-35 service road and then across I-35 on 4th street and west.
 Her house was at 4th and Dallas.
 Luckily her house and husband were alright.